Tour commences outside the front of Serle’s House, Southgate Street, Winchester, Hampshire, SO23 9EG.

 Some of the paths are steep, and on gravel.

-Max 30 people per tour/session.
+Max 25 people per tour/session.
 Walk takes 1 hour.
+Please note there are different start times for the two days.
 Refreshments can be purchased at the end of the tour from the cafe located within the Peninsula Barracks.